 Sonic Youth used a Kent Polaris I solid body (with lots of duct tape on it) and

 with 10 strings on it, shown at left.
-Since the B and high-E strings are normally tuned the same,
+Since the B and high-E strings on a 12-string set are normally tuned to the same note,

-he left those off.
+he left the duplicate strings off.
 He uses several alternate tunings with his guitars.